angeanto/angeanto.github.io/docs/maintenance/ui-review.md

 ## Shared rules

-- White background, charcoal text `#202124`, muted text `#50534f`, warm neutral panels `#faf9f4`, gold actions `#e5b600`, dark gold text links `#725900`.
+- White background, charcoal text `#202124`, muted text `#50534f`, warm neutral panels `#faf9f4` and dark gold text links `#725900`.
+Primary buttons use Labs gold `#e5b600` with charcoal text; hover and keyboard focus use the lighter gold `#ffd145` with charcoal text.
 - Sass tokens precede theme imports in `assets/css/main.scss`, so inherited notices, menus and article components use the same palette.
 Dark text on gold; gold is not used for body text on white.
 - Poppins, 16px base reading size, generous line height, constrained paragraph measure.
-Every `.btn` uses the same gold background, charcoal text, 0.9rem bold Poppins label, 44px minimum height and 24px pill corners across normal and visited states.
+Every `.btn` uses the same Labs-gold background, charcoal 0.9rem bold Poppins label, 44px minimum height and 24px pill corners across normal and visited states.
 Hover and keyboard focus share the same lighter-gold state.
 Disabled and selected controls remain distinct so their state is understandable.
 - Header and footer expose the same destinations in the same order.
 Active sections use `aria-current` plus a shape/border cue.
 Masthead is deliberately not cached because it depends on the current route.
 - Mobile navigation exposes expansion state, closes on Escape and restores focus.
 Auto-close respects focus inside the menu.
 Reduced-motion preferences disable animation.
 - Tables of contents start collapsed on mobile and expanded on desktop, and use a native disclosure control.